yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 CFE> reset
 }}}

 Because it seems CFEs TFTP client will only read 4194304 bytes from the TFTP server, version 1.4.1.10 will not work using this method.
-It just happens that 1.4.1.9 doesn't have important data in the unread area of the image.
+To get around the 4MB limit, we can split larger images into smaller chunks and then use the -offset flag to flash the parts.
+E.g.

+{{{
+CFE> flash -noheader tftp_host:foo.img.1 flash0.os
+Reading tftp_host:foo.img.1: Done.
+3932160 bytes read
+Programming...done.
+3932160 bytes written
+*** command status = 0
+CFE> flash -noheader -offset=3932160 tftp_host:foo.img.2 flash0.os
+Reading tftp_host:foo.img.2: Done.
+786256 bytes read
+Programming...done.
+786256 bytes written
+*** command status = 0
+}}}

 == Serial console ==